Itssayandeep/OOPS-collegeprogs/README.md

-oops collge programs are uploaded
+oops college programs are uploaded